 This Is the Real Story of Renee Richards - the Woman, Not Just the Athlete

 Watching the documentary, we realize that while Renee Richards did love the game of tennis, it was not a factor in her decision to switch genders.
 She went to great lengths to avoid that extreme step, even getting married and having a son before transitioning.
 Yet, she remained tortured by a compulsion to become female, suffering from loneliness and depression.
 It finally came down to a choice between suicide or gender reassignment.

-Much like Bruce Jenner, Renee Richards was a highly successful man.
-He was a well-regarded ophthalmologist, a talented athlete in multiple sports, and a ladies man who had many satisfying relationships.
+Renee Richards was highly successful as a man.
+He was a well-regarded ophthalmologist, a talented athlete in multiple sports, and a lady's man who had many satisfying relationships.
 Looking at the lives of both Jenner and Richards, one can't help but wonder: Why take the risk when you already have such rich and fulfilling lives?
 Why journey into the unknown where you may lose everything?
 Renee Richards answers those questions in the documentary by saying simply: “I had no choice.”

 Unlike Caitlyn Jenner who controls her image with a team of talented publicists, Renee Richards was at the mercy of the media.
 They made her into a ridiculous character who cared only about tennis.
 The real Renee is so much more than that – brilliant, fascinating, complex, and very human.
 She most touched me in her role as a mother, worrying about her troubled adult son.
 She became an unwitting spokesperson for the transgender community by living her life in the only manner she could.